 Step 3: Get the API endpoint URL

 Go to the Jira API documentation.
-On the left of the page is a list of endpoint categories.
+On the left of the page is a list of endpoint categories that you can use to pull Jira data to Google Sheets.

 Expand any of the endpoint categories and select the specific endpoint you want to retrieve.
-We’ll use the Projects category as an example and use the Get all projects endpoint.
+We’ll use the Projects category as an example and use the Get all projects endpoint to import Jira projects to Google Sheets.

 Scroll to the Example section to find the generic endpoint, and also the authentication type and header.

-Modify the endpoint URL by replacing the your-domain part with your domain.
+Modify the endpoint URL by replacing your-domain in the URL with your Atlassian domain.

 Authorization: Basic XWxhZGRpbjpvcGVuc2VzYW1l

-The text after the Basic keyword is the base64 encoded text string of the email:api_token combination provided with the --user
+The text after the Basic is the base64 encoded text string of the email:api_token combination provided with the --user parameter.

-Other endpoints can be got similarly.
+Other endpoints to import Jira data to Google Sheets can be got similarly.
 For example, the endpoint to retrieve all statuses for a project is as under:

 https://your-domain.atlassian.net/rest/api/3/project/{projectIdOrKey}/statuses

-And for list of all issues events, the endpoint is:
+And for the list of all issues events, the endpoint is:

 https://your-domain.atlassian.net/rest/api/3/events